 Cash value of a life insurance policy is meant for you, the insured.
 This is in complete contrast to the death benefit, which is meant for your beneficiary.

-The premium of a CV life insurance policy is used for three things:
+The premium of a cash value life insurance policy is used for three things:

 - funding the policy's death benefit and covering the cost of insuring your life